-- a.
-DHA shall review the flat rent structure annually and adjust the rents as needed. - b.
-Flat rents may either be increased or decreased based on HUD's published fair market rents. - c.
-When a resident chooses flat rent, his/her rent shall be adjusted only at the next annual reexamination, rather than when DHA may revise the flat rents.
+- 1. DHA shall review the flat rent structure annually and adjust the rents as needed. - 2.
+Flat rents may either be increased or decreased based on HUD's published fair market rents. - 3.
+When a resident chooses flat rent, his/her rent shall be adjusted only at the next annual re-examination, rather than when DHA may revise the flat rents.